brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

  1. Spine-1 knows that the other spine routes are connected to leaf-3.
 How does spine-1 know this?
     Because spine-1 can see the South-Node-TIE from the the other spines (they are reflected by the leaf nodes) which contain leaf-3 as an adjacency.
 Spine-1 conludes: "Spine-2 and spine-3 can reach leaf-3.
-If anyone wants to send traffic to leaf-3 they can give it to spine-2 or spine-3, and they will deliver it to leaf-3."
+If anyone wants to send traffic to any of the prefixes advertised by leaf-3 they can give it to spine-2 or spine-3, and they will deliver it to leaf-3."

  2. On the other hand, spine-1 also knows that it does not have any adjacency to leaf-3 itself.
 In fact it may never have had any adjacency with leaf-3.
 Spine-1 concludes: "I myself cannot reach leaf-3.
-If anyone wants to send traffic to leaf-3 they better not give it me because I will blackhole it."
+If anyone wants to send traffic to any of the prefixes advertised by leaf-3 they better not give it me because I will blackhole it."

  3. Spine-1, also being a helpful and altruistic node thinks: "I must warn all the leaf nodes!
     Evidently somewhere out there, there is this leaf-3 node, but I don't know how to get to it.
-    I must warn everyone not to send any traffic for leaf-3 to me."
+    I must warn everyone not to send any traffic destined for leaf-3 to me."

  4. How does spine-1 warn the other nodes?
 By advertising a special kind of host-specific 2.0.0.3/32 route for